antirez/disque/README.md

 DIStributed QUEue but is also a joke with "dis" as negation (like in *dis*order) of the strict concept of queue, since Disque is not able to guarantee the strict ordering you expect from something called *queue*.
 And because of this tradeof it gains many other interesting things.

+Community: how to get help and how to help
+===

+Get in touch with us in one of the following ways:

+1. Join the `#disque` IRC channel at **irc.freenode.net**.
+2. Post on Stack Overflow using the `disque` tag.
+3. Create an Issue or Pull request if you wish.

 Thanks
 ===